 As far as lighting is concerned, blue spectrum light energy boosts up the growth rate of female plants, producing strong, large, healthy leaves; while red spectrum light when the plants enter the flowering stage promotes budding.

-How to Grow Mature Marijuana Plants
+How to Grow Seedlings into Mature Marijuana Plants

 Now you are going to learn the most important things you need to know to become a perfectionist marijuana grower.
 It’s up to you which method and medium you select to grow your indoor marijuana.